Metallic materials in the food industry

 The course discusses the main classes of metallic materials for the food industry (stainless steels, duplex and aluminum alloys) and nickel, copper, chrome and titanium hints for the purpose of understanding the different types of use.
 The first part of the course deals with fundamental metallurgy that will enable students to tackle the various metal classes in the program.

-The course is held in 6 CFUs, which correspond to 42 hours of lesson.
-The didactic activities will be carried out by privileging frontal classroom lessons in which the course topics will be discussed from a theoretical point of view, in order to facilitate the understanding of the various classes of metallic materials with particular emphasis on the relationship between the microstructure, mechanical properties and the corrosion behavior.
+The course is held in 6 CFUs, which correspond to 48 hours of lesson.
+Lectures will be presented in the classroom with the option to follow them at home via Teams.
+The course topics will be discussed from a theoretical point of view, in order to facilitate the understanding of the various classes of metallic materials with particular emphasis on the relationship between the microstructure, mechanical properties and corrosion behavior.

 Assessment methods and criteria